-6 Most Common Stock Management Mistakes
+6 Stock Management Mistakes you Need to Avoid

 After all of the hullabaloo, Nike’s stock price plummeted 20%, It was slapped by several class-action lawsuits, and became the poster child for inefficient implementations.
 Fortunately, they were able to bounce back by using a better stock control system.
-If it can happen to one of the biggest companies in the world, it can happen to you too.
+If it can happen to one of the biggest companies in the world, it can happen to you.

-Failure To Accurately Forecast Demand
+2. Failure To Accurately Forecast Demand

 Stock control systems, first and foremost, must be free from bugs and data errors.
 Demand forecasts are critical to producing the right number of items and if the calculations are off, you’re in trouble, especially if you’re running a wholesale business.
-There are quick and easy ways to avoid this, use a cloud based stock management app to keep on top of it all yourself.
-However above all else a live stock system gives you maximum trace-ability and would help contribute to lowering shrinkage.
+There are quick and easy ways to avoid this, use a cloud-based stock management app to keep on top of it all yourself.
+However, above all else, a livestock system gives you maximum trace-ability and would help contribute to lowering shrinkage.

 Also, you can have the best ERP or inventory management system in the world but if you have the wrong person using it then it is a recipe for disaster.
 Analyse the reports, know your key metrics, make changes where necessary and always, always, (did I mention always…) know how the system operates.
 Sounds like common sense but we see it daily, expensive technology being under-utilised.
 Train your team.

-Lack Of Automation
+3. Lack Of Automation

 There are many case studies for companies that have increased revenue through efficient stock control.
 Tasks can be automated, cutting down on staff hours & thus saving money which can then be put back into the company leading to increased growth.

 If you have a manual, paper based system, you are an inefficient organisation and are subject to high levels of waste in your organisation.
 Make the change and automate.
-You can thank me later 🙂

-Move to the Cloud
+4. Move to the Cloud

 For companies who are using software that’s installed on local computers, issues are common because not everyone knows how to use it correctly.
 When there’s so much to do and only one person who’s familiar with the system, you can get left behind in orders.
 Lack of proper training can severely affect your ability to keep up with orders or worse, result in wrong products being sent out, which will cause both customer satisfaction and retention levels to drop.

-Inefficient System Implemented Inside The Warehouses
+5. Inefficient System Implemented Inside The Warehouses

 It’s not uncommon for warehouse managers to fail in finding more efficient ways to handle business as they are warehouse managers not business owners.
 Simply rearranging goods so they’re easily taken out for shipment can save you massively on your bottom line.
-Often times, employees take too much time looking for an item which may be misplaced or if your stock levels are incorrect may not even be there.
+Often times, employees take too much time looking for an item that may be misplaced or if your stock levels are incorrect may not even be there.
 Always remember that wasted time is money lost.

 A simple solution is to figure out which items sell more and place them near the shipping area so they can easily be dispatched.
 Sales & demand reports should give you a good idea which items to put close to the door.
-Additionally, don’t randomly put stock where there’s available space just because its free.
-Allocate each product a specific area based on popularity so they can be easily retrieved.
+Additionally, don’t randomly put stock where there’s available space just because it’s free.
+Allocate each product to a specific area based on popularity so they can be easily retrieved.

-More Frequent Stocktakes
+6. More Frequent Stocktakes

 Many companies cease operations for a period of time to check inventory, some even close their business completely.
 This can result in a loss in sales revenues and a loss in profits, not to mention the disruption to customers.

 This is an outdated method and one that’s not productive at all.
 You’re better off scheduling more frequent regular stocktakes to keep the company from shutting down the operations and missing out on sales.
 Have smaller more frequent stock counts on a regular basis, we call this cycle-counting.
-Smaller mini stocktakes which can be undertaken quicker with less resources.
-If you do this, the value is not in the count, it’s in the analysis afterwards which should be used to follow up on specific discrepancies.
+Smaller mini stocktakes can be undertaken quicker with fewer resources.
+If you do this, the value is not in the count, it’s in the analysis afterward which should be used to follow up on specific discrepancies.
 In addition to this, even if you do find a discrepancy during your stocktake, it will be difficult to pinpoint the problem when you have the time-frame of an entire financial year or to look back on.

-Inventory management can be tedious, However using a streamlined process with the correct tools, will greatly reduce mistakes and improve operations which can lead to more sales and overall better business.
+Inventory management can be tedious, however using a streamlined process with the correct tools, will greatly reduce mistakes and improve operations which can lead to more sales and overall better business.